pjfanning/jackson-caffeine-cache/README.md

 A Caffeine based type cache for Jackson.

 The built-in type cache ([LRUMap](https://github.com/FasterXML/jackson-databind/blob/2.10/src/main/java/com/fasterxml/jackson/databind/util/LRUMap.java)) in Jackson has synchronization that might cause performance issues if you have a lot of types in the cache (see [issue](https://github.com/FasterXML/jackson-module-scala/issues/428)).
+LRUMap empties the cache when it fills up.
+The Caffeine cache will remove the oldest entries.

 To use an LRUMap with larger max size: